Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 - In the summer be sure to check the Movies in the Parks series that happen weekly in different parks around the city.
 When the weather is a little cooler and wetter, go explore a brewpub cinema such as the Kennedy School in NE or Living Room Theater in SW.

-- Go check out the relaxed Bula Kava House serving the ancient Fijian Kava brew on SE Division Street.
+- Go check out the relaxed Bula Kava House serving the ancient Fijian Kava brew on 3115 SE Division Street.
 This root brew offers a mild relaxation and is famous for lacking any addictive properties or hangover, though for safety purposes you must be over 18 to consume it.
-Grab a colouring book and a couple of friends, and prepare to have a couple of chilled hours talking, laughing, and loving life.
+Grab a coloring book and a couple of friends, and prepare to have a couple of chilled hours talking, laughing, and loving life.

 - Portland is famous for its vibrant music scene: catch live music almost any night of the week.
 Find international touring artists at the Crystal Ballroom, Roseland Theater, Doug Fir, or Wonder Ballroom.
 For the local scene check out Mississippi Studios, Aladdin Theater, Euphoria Basement, or The Know.